-Mesangial hypercellularity endocapillary hypercellularity (E), segmental glomerulosclerosis (S), and tubular atrophy/ interstitial fibrosis (T), and crescents (C), are the five elements evaluated in the Oxford classification, MEST-C scoring system.
+Mesangial hypercellularity (M), endocapillary hypercellularity (E), segmental glomerulosclerosis (S), and tubular atrophy/ interstitial fibrosis (T), and crescents (C), are the five elements evaluated in the Oxford classification, MEST-C scoring system.
 M and E are markers of active glomerular inflammation, whereas S and T reflect chronic and progressive glomerular injury, respectively (4,5).
-Numerous studies have shown a significant correlation between the Oxford classification MEST-C and clinical and laboratory data of IgAN patients, including the development of progressive dysfunction, proteinuria, hematuria.
+Numerous studies have shown a significant correlation between the Oxford classification MEST-C and clinical and laboratory data of IgAN patients, including the development of progressive renal dysfunction, proteinuria, and hematuria.
 In particular, S and T lesions on kidney biopsy are associated with a higher risk of progression to end-stage renal disease (ESRD) and a worse clinical outcome.
 Recent studies have also shown that the degree of tubular atrophy and interstitial fibrosis can provide important prognostic information independent of other pathological lesions (6,7).
-Furthermore, other factors like hypertension, advanced age, high baseline serum creatinine, and massive proteinuria, in conjunction with MEST lesions on kidney biopsy, can further predict the risk of renal function decline in IgAN patients (8,9).
+Furthermore, other factors like hypertension, advanced age, high baseline serum creatinine, and massive proteinuria, in conjunction with MEST lesions on kidney